CVPR 2025

 CTRL-O ARCHITECTURE

-Evaluation Model Performance Results
+Evaluation Object Discovery Results

 Our evaluation shows that CTRL-O significantly outperforms existing approaches and benefits from key architectural components.